niaamjad/NiaAmjad/README.md

 ## 💻 About Me

-I'm a Back-end Developer who is passionate about building efficient, scalable, and secure systems.
+I'm a Computer engineer and a Back-end Developer who is passionate about building efficient, scalable, and secure systems.
 Currently, I'm learning and working with:

 - 🐍 Python